 Frequently Asked Questions

 Do I really need a gamepad, or are touch controls good enough?

-For comfortable and accurate inputs, especially in platformers or fighting games.
-We chose to focus on gamepads with great D-Pads for this reason because if your gamepad can’t even handle a solid Super Mario World session, that’s a pretty bad sign.
+Yes, for comfortable and accurate inputs, especially in platformers or fighting games.
+We chose to focus on gamepads with great D-Pads for this reason – if your gamepad can’t even handle a solid Super Mario World session, that’s a pretty bad sign.